nuxt/scripts/docs/content/scripts/support/intercom.md

 ### Events

-The `ScriptIntercom` component emits a single `ready` event when intercom is loaded.
+The `ScriptIntercom` component emits a single `ready` event when Intercom is loaded.

 ```ts
 const emits = defineEmits<{